Fatbab/TweetClassification/README.md

 TP: True Positive,   TN: True Negative,   FP: False Positive,   FN: False Negative

 2. To identify high information features, we've used [chi-squared](http://streamhacker.com/tag/chi-square/) as measure for information gain.
   The idea is to identify words that appear primarily in one class and not so often in other classes.
-To use `BigramAssocMeasures.chi_sq` function, we need to calcualte overall and class-based word frequecy for every word.
+To use `BigramAssocMeasures.chi_sq` function, we need to calcualte overall and class-based word frequecy for every word and, the total number of words.

 ### New Coding Tips:
 1. [Naive Bayes Classification] (https://en.wikipedia.org/wiki/Naive_Bayes_classifier "Wikipedia")